def1ant1/RusticUI/docs/mui-compatibility.md

 ### Automation tips

 - `scripts/migrate-crate-prefix.sh` is idempotent and safe to rerun as you migrate individual crates within a monorepo.
-- Pair the script with `cargo xtask build-docs` or `make doc` to update API documentation immediately after imports change.
+- Pair the script with `cargo xtask docs-package` or `make docs-package` to update API documentation immediately after imports change.
 - Use the command under CI so reviewers can trust that every pull request preserves the `rustic_ui_*` identifiers and keeps the compatibility shim disabled once migrations complete.